 SF6 emissions (emissions as % of SF6 bank) SF6 gas is used throughout our industry as an insulating medium in switchgear.
 Although it provides many benefits it is a potent greenhouse gas.
 There are currently no viable alternatives to SF6.
-Therefore we continuously to monitor our SF6 emissions.
+Therefore we continuously monitor our SF6 emissions.
 The amount of SF6 emitted is expressed as a percentage of the overall 'bank' of SF6 contained within our switchgear, as this will vary over the period of RIIO-ED1.
 The target is based on an average of emissions between 2009/10 and 2010/11.

 NGED Group's current target is a 17% reduction over the RIIO-ED1 period.
-The target was set at the start of RIIO-ED1 and relates only to top ups % leakage as the scraps and manufacturers return data was not compiled at that time.
-This target has been achieved.
-However, on an overall basis, high leak rates have been reported in the last 2 years due to improved detection and reporting systems being used and the reassessment of how the data contributing to the NGED bank of SF6 is calculated following internal corporate audits.
+The target was set at the start of RIIO-ED1 and relates only to top ups % leakage as the scrap and manufacturers return data was not compiled at that time.
 When replacing switchgear, we give priority to the switchgear with the highest leak rates.
-Within RIIO-ED1, we had committed to replacing any 11kV distribution assets that show signs of leakage and any higher voltage assets that have leaked three times.
+Within RIIO-ED1, we have committed to replacing any 11kV distribution assets that show signs of leakage and any higher voltage assets that have leaked three times.
 When a leak becomes apparent we locate its source so that a strategy can be developed to manage the situation, taking into account the potential for repairs and the lead times for replacement switchgear.